Book Explore Find Us

 2025’s Second Sighting of the Loch Ness Monster Captured as Weekend of Monster Hunting Activities Revealed

-Monster hunters of all ages are in for a terrific time as the full line-up of activities for The Loch Ness Centre’s Quest weekend has been revealed.
-From stories to exploration, dance to debate, from May 22 to May 25, the Centre will, for the third year running, welcome young and old alike to join The Quest to find the elusive Loch Ness Monster of Loch Ness.
+Monster hunters of all ages are in for a terrific time as the full line-up of activities for The Quest Weekend has been revealed.
+From stories to exploration, dance to debate, from May 22 to May 25, for the third year running, welcome young and old alike to join The Quest to find the elusive Loch Ness Monster of Loch Ness.

 The announcement comes following a second potential sighting of the elusive Loch Ness Monster.
 On March 2, the observer, initially using binoculars, described a dark grey shape lurking beneath the surface water, blowing bubbles, then briefly surfacing before quickly submerging seconds later.
 The observer captured a picture after noticing several disturbances in the water, before whatever was lurking vanished.